mahadidev/mahadidev/README.md

 **Top 1% Global Developer** (Freelancer.com) | **Award-Winning Innovator** (The Sociable 2024) | **Relocation Ready**

 Experienced Full-Stack Developer and Entrepreneur with over a decade of technical expertise.
 I specialize in building high-performance web ecosystems, scalable logistics platforms, and data-driven digital brands.
-Currently seeking opportunities as an **IT Specialist** or **Technical Manager** in **Germany, Saudi Arabia, or the UAE.**
+Currently seeking opportunities as an **IT Specialist** or **Technical Manager** in **Saudi Arabia, or Europe.**

 ---